Caffeine is my shepherd; I shall not doze.

 Cafe Bella has further cemented its standing as an asset to the community by hosting, sponsoring and participating in a number of events on and off location.
 On the first Saturday of each month, it’s the “Coffee & Cars” event which draws in hundreds of automobile aficionados.
 Monthly poetry nights draw in a different demographic as do the Salsa-Zumba nights.
 With live music on Friday nights, Cafe Bella is also a great venue for unwinding after a challenging workweek.

-The Cafe Bella menu has expanded as well.
+8 June 2013: The Cafe Bella menu has expanded as well.
 One of Michael’s new creations is a chocolate panini, a unique sandwich crafted from a melted dark chocolate and mozzarella cheese on grilled rustic Fano bread.
 It’s even better than it sounds if possible.
 Dark chocolate ensures the sandwich isn’t cloying while the mozzarella lends just enough fat and salt to prevent a chocolate overload.
-The rustic Fano bread is a perfect canvas.
+The rustic Fano bread is a perfect canvas and it’s lightly toasted so that the flavor of char doesn’t obscure the flavor of chocolate.

-14 MAY 2013: Larry McGoldrick, the esteemed professor with the perspicacious palate, called the slow-roasted carne panini at Cafe Bella the “Best panini I have ever had.
+14 May 2013: Larry McGoldrick, the esteemed professor with the perspicacious palate, called the slow-roasted carne panini at Cafe Bella the “Best panini I have ever had.
 Anyplace.”
 He named it one of the very best dishes he had in 2012.
 It’s easy to see why.
 Michael has managed the near miraculous feat of creating a perfect cheese melt while heating the chile marinated pork to perfection without singeing the panini.
-The carne, true porcine perfection, comes from the Smokehouse BBQ, a Rio Rancho institution and one of New Mexico’s very best purveyors of smoked meats.
+When he first served this panini, the carne, true porcine perfection, came from the Smokehouse BBQ, a now defunct Rio Rancho institution and one of New Mexico’s very best purveyors of smoked meats.
+When the Smokehouse closed, Michael began procuring the pork locally and cooking it for four and a half hours.
+The result is pure, unadulterated edible art.
 Michael engorges the panini with that succulent pork, baby field greens, mozzarella and a mayo-based sauce.
 Each bite is an absolute joy and an adventure in deliciousness.

-7 JUNE 2013: If, like me, you find turkey one of the most boring meats with which you can construct a sandwich, you’ve probably had those paper-thin slices of pre-packaged turkey.
-You haven’t had turkey from the Smokehouse Barbecue Restaurant in Rio Rancho.
-The Smokehouse is where Michael procures the smoked turkey he uses on a fantastic smoked turkey panini.
+7 June 2013: If, like me, you find turkey one of the most boring meats with which you can construct a sandwich, you’ve probably had those paper-thin slices of pre-packaged turkey.
+You haven’t had turkey from Cafe Bella.
+Michael procures only the finest locally-smoked turkey for his fantastic smoked turkey panini.
 The canvas for this sumptuous sandwich is Fano artisan bread atop of which is a smear of garlic mustard barbecue mayo (as good as it sounds), melted mozzarella, organic field greens and thick pieces of chopped smoked turkey.
 This is real turkey, not the turkey “slurry” sold at the grocery stores (you know, the one which tastes just like the pre-packaged ham).
 This is the type of turkey for which you’ll give thanks.

 2115 Golf Course Rd SE